datopia/pixyll/_drafts/db.md

 compromised by irrelevant considerations: _it's cheaper this way_, _you secretly want it to do this_, _we've always done it this way_, etc.

-We consider the structure and _transparent availability_ of exhaustive histories of values to be essential properties of coherent information systems.
+We consider the presence of a structured, interrogable history of every _fact_ to be _the_ essential property of coherent information systems.
 Databases oughtn't forget --- blockchains don't.
-In light of the latter's slavish devotion to the maintenance and security of _histories of facts_, we're perplexed by the failure of blockchains to avail their deterministic computation protocols of these timelines<sup>1</sup>.
-Concealing this information from intelligent processes (smart contracts, structured, temporal queries) is a bizarre choice --- one which appears as an oversight, in the absence of justification.
+In light of the latter's devotion to the maintenance and security of _histories of facts_, we're perplexed by the failure of blockchains to avail their deterministic computation protocols of these timelines<sup>1</sup>.
+Concealing this information from intelligent processes (smart contracts, structured queries) is a bizarre choice --- one which appears as a staggeringly dimensioned oversight, in the absence of justification.

 By continual, grating appeal to _immutable databases_ as a set of solutions from which we've plenty to learn, we hope to establish that it's both possible and desirable to build a permissionless, immutable _information system_.
-Through a mechanic of composable, user-declared logical constraints, we propose a generic means of establishing the global invariants required to support trustless value transfer, delegated voting, or whatever else we might expect from a _platform_ blockchain
+Through the simple mechanism of composable, user-declared logical constraints, we propose a generic means of establishing the global invariants required to support trustless value transfer, delegated voting, or whatever else we might expect from a _platform_ blockchain
 --- without having to special-case the implementation of each feature.
 The system,